Topological Transitions with an Imaginary Aubry-Andre-Harper Potential: Topological phases

 The zero modes introduced in the previous section are linked to topological features of the non-Hermitian bandstructure.
 These are expressible using the non-Hermitian Berry connection, calculated via a biorthogonal product instead of the Hermitian inner product \cite{Garrison1988, LiangPRA2013, Lieu2018}.

-The non-Hermitian band topology can be characterized in two complementary ways.
+The non-Hermitian band topology can be characterized in two complementary ways \cite{SM}.
 The first approach involves the non-Hermitian generalization \cite{Luo2019,LeePRB2020,Taberner2022,Hu2022} of the electric polarization \cite{Smith1993,Resta1998}.
 When there is a real line gap, we can calculate the non-Abelian, non-Hermitian Berry connection for all bands with $\mathrm{Re}(E) < 0$, and use the nested Wilson loop method \cite{BenalcazarPRB2017,BenalcazarScience2017} to integrate it around the Brillouin zone.
 This procedure has previously been shown to yield quantized polarizations in other non-Hermitian systems with real line gaps, e.g.~non-Hermitian higher-order topological insulators \cite{Luo2019}.
-The second approach to characterizing the band topology is the global Berry phase \cite{LiangPRA2013, Parto2018, Takata2018}, which involves integrating the non-Hermitian Berry connections for all bands (care must be taken to fix the gauge and sort the bands properly, particularly when exceptional points are present \cite{Wagner2017, Comaron2020}).
+The second approach to characterizing the band topology is the global Berry phase \cite{LiangPRA2013, Parto2018, Takata2018}, which involves integrating the non-Hermitian Berry connections for all bands (with care taken to fix the gauge and sort the bands \cite{Wagner2017, Comaron2020, SM}).
+Both methods are based on the bulk band structure, derived under PBC.

 When there is a real line gap at $\mathrm{Re}(E) = 0$, the polarization and global Berry phase calculations are in agreement, and yield the topological phase diagrams shown in Fig.~\ref{fig:schematic_phase}(e).
 These phase diagrams are plotted using the modulation parameters $(V,\delta)$ as polar coordinates, for various $\alpha = q/p$ with $p$, $q$ coprime and $p$ a multiple of 4.
-In the orange regions, the bandstructure is topologically nontrivial, with quantized polarization $p_x=1/2$ and global Berry phase of $2\pi$.
-In the blue regions, the bandstructure is topologically trivial, with vanishing polarization and global Berry phase.
+In the orange regions, the bandstructure gives quantized polarization $p_x=1/2$ and a global Berry phase of $2\pi$.
+In the blue regions, the polarization and global Berry phase vanish.
 In the black regions, there is no real line gap at $\mathrm{Re}(E) = 0$ and the polarization calculation is inapplicable; we will discuss the lattice's behavior in this regime later in this section.
 Evidently, the real line gap phases form $p$ spokes in the phase diagram, extending outward from the origin $V = 0$, and alternating between trivial and nontrivial phases.
 The phase diagrams for other $\alpha = q/p$ are consistent with the pattern shown in Fig.~\ref{fig:schematic_phase}(e).